iden3/docs/mkdocs/docs/protocol/spec.md

 #### Prove that the Claim is Currently Valid

 ##### Prove that the Claim Hasn't Been Revoked Recently
 - Requires proving the inexistence of a link between the claim revocation nonce and a recent `IdS_t` (`t` must be recent according to the verifier requirements [1]) published in the smart contract.
 This proof requires:
     - Claim (Nonce)
     - t (Recent Time)
     - MTP !Nonce -> `ReR_t`
     - `ClR_t`
     - `RoR_t`
-    - `IdS_t`
+    - `IdState_t`

-[1] The verifier needs to decide a time span to define how recent the `IdS_t` used in the proof needs to be.
-Using the current `IdS`instead of recent could lead to data races, so it is better to select an `IdS` that is no more than X hours old.
+[1] The verifier needs to decide a time span to define how recent the `IdState_t` used in the proof needs to be.
+Using the current `IdState`instead of recent could lead to data races, so it is better to select an `IdState` that is no more than X minutes old.

 ##### Proof of Last Version